SoftUni-Internal/interactive-content/EN/00-Objects-and-classes/00-Lesson-Introduction.md

 - JSON files overview

 **3. Classes**
-- What a class is
+- What is a class
-- Classes overview and syntax
+- Class overview and syntax

 [/slide]